ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

   years:  2019, 2021

-lastupdated: "2021-01-27"
+lastupdated: "2021-06-18"

 subcollection: vmwaresolutions

 ---

+{:external: target="_blank" .external}
 {:tip: .tip}
 {:note: .note}
 {:important: .important}
+{:deprecated: .deprecated}
 {:term: .term}

-# IBM Cloud for VMware Mission Critical Workloads architecture overview
+# VMware multizone instances
 {: #mcv-archi-overview}

-The Joint Innovation Lab (JIL) project is a collaboration between {{site.data.keyword.IBM}} and VMware to develop and promote new offerings, functionality, and capabilities for the long-term growth of the VMware platform within the IBM ecosystem of products and services.

-The {{site.data.keyword.vmwaresolutions_short}} team is chartered with building automated platform deployments for VMware infrastructures on {{site.data.keyword.cloud_notm}}.
-This JIL project for {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads creates automation around components and functions of the Mission Critical Workloads offering.

-At a high level, the Mission Critical Workloads architecture is a fully managed solution relying on numerous VMware and {{site.data.keyword.cloud_notm}} components in a high availability infrastructure deployment.
-The solution set is capable of offering customers an aggregate SLA of up to 99.99% availability at the virtual machine level.
-As part of the {{site.data.keyword.vmwaresolutions_short}} portfolio, the automation of the Mission Critical Workloads offering is designed to support the Mission Critical Workloads Reference Architecture as described and deployed by IBM Global Technical Services (GTS).
-This project and document supplement the Mission Critical Workloads reference architecture and does not replace it.

-The Mission Critical Workloads offering is based on the fully automated provisioning of a VMware SDDC comprised of:
+VMware® multizone instances are a highly available offering that is built around a VMware vSAN™ stretched cluster deployment, which spans across three data centers.
+It provides low-latency connections and supports automated failover of workloads if an outage in one of the component data centers (availability zones) occurs.

+The offering has the following key features.
-* Multiple clusters with redundant vSphere infrastructure spread across three {{site.data.keyword.cloud_notm}} data centers.
-Because the design relies on vSAN stretched clusters and extremely low latency, deployment is restricted to {{site.data.keyword.cloud_notm}} [multizone regions (MZRs)](#x9774820){: term} data centers.
+- Multiple clusters with redundant vSphere infrastructure spread across three {{site.data.keyword.cloud}} data centers.
+Because the design relies on vSAN stretched clusters and extremely low-latency, deployment is restricted to {{site.data.keyword.cloud_notm}} multizone region (MZR) data centers.
-* vCenter HA including integrated Platform Services Controllers (PSCs).
+- vCenter HA
-* vSAN stretched cluster support for customer workloads.
+- vSAN stretched cluster support for management plane and customer workloads.
-* NSX-T pre-configured on all nodes.
+- NSX-T with pre–configured Transport Zones and overlay networks.
-* High availability of storage and compute resources allowing for complete loss of one of the three {{site.data.keyword.cloud_notm}} data centers without disruption to customer workloads.
+- High availability of storage and compute resources, which allows for complete loss of one of the three {{site.data.keyword.cloud_notm}} data centers without disruption to any of the management or customer workloads.
-* {{site.data.keyword.vmwaresolutions_short}} automation to add and remove workload capacity.
+- VMware Solutions automation to add and remove workload capacity for both compute and storage.
+  - Add and remove host is supported, with a minimum of six hosts in initial consolidated cluster and a minimum of two hosts in witness cluster.
+  - Add and remove stretched vSAN clusters is supported.
+  - Add and remove of non-stretched clusters is supported.
+  - Add and remove of NFS and iSCSI storage is supported.

 ## Automation
 {: #mcv-archi-overview-auto}

-The most significant part of the {{site.data.keyword.vmwaresolutions_short}} MCV offering is the automated deployment of the instance.
+The most significant part of the {{site.data.keyword.vmwaresolutions_short}} Multizone offering is the automated deployment of the instance.

-The only action you take is selecting the configuration of the Mission Critical Workloads instance, all other operations are provided by the automation.
+The only action that you take is to select the configuration of the multizone instance.
+All other operations are provided by the automation.

 Automation refers to ordering and setup of the instance.
 Automation does not include ongoing operation.
 {:note}